LoginRadius/html5-sdk/README.md

 <h6 id="AuthValidateAccessToken-get-"> Auth Validate Access token (GET)</h6>
- This api validates access token, if valid then returns a response with its expiry otherwise error.
+ This API validates the access token if valid then returns a response with its expiry otherwise error.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-validate-access-token/)